calibrtr/llm-prompt-test/README.md

   - It should have have a catchy headline
   - It should have a call to action

-LLM Prompt Test uses these criteria to evaluate your prompt through multiple LLM iterations, testing
+LLM Prompt Test uses these criteria to evaluate your prompt by requesting multiple variations from the LLM and then testing
 each specified requirement.
-Based on your acceptance tests, the tool can also suggest improvements to your prompt, optimizing it for better outcomes.
+Based on your acceptance tests, the tool can also suggest improved prompt candidates.

 ## Getting Started